 I usually try to compose all my images both vertically and horizontally if I have the time.
 Far too often I know I'm unlikely to return and, if I do return, the scene is unlikely to be the same.
 In this digital world, the cost of taking and storing the second composition is negligible so I really don't see a downside.
 Often when I'm looking through my pre-digital slide or print collection I find myself lamenting just having the one orientation.
 I find it limits what I can do creatively with the image.

-I captured this scene while strolling through the of New Orleans, Louisiana, back in June of 2015.
-The itself sits on St. Peter Street, about a block from Preservation Hall.
+I captured this scene while strolling through the French Quarter of new orleans, Louisiana, back in June of 2015.
+The house itself sits on St. Peter street, about a block from Preservation Hall.

 Here's what I was actually aiming for: